elipski/Udacity_DevOps_Project1/README.md

     Navigate to Project1\terraform\production and then import the resource group ID you created earlier (in step 1).
 Use the resource group ID copied earlier.

     > terraform import azurerm_resource_group.main /subscriptions/- - - -/resourceGroups/udacity-resources

-6. Navigate to Project1\terraform\production
-    Edit the file vars.tf and enter the desired default Azure location.
-The location should be the same location as specified in Step 1 when creating the azure resource group, and the packer image (step 2).
-Save.
+    It will aski for the number of VMs to create.
+Enter any number as this will not affect the actual number of VMs created.

 7. Validate the Terrorform deployment